WHMCS/developer-docs/admin-area/index.md

 * header.tpl - This template file controls the header of each admin area page.

 * homepage.tpl - Controls the display of the Admin Dashboard.
-Widgets(link) are the building blocks of the admin dashboard and are the recommended way to add additional data and information.
-We have documentation on creating and working with widgets available here.
+Widgets are the building blocks of the admin dashboard and are the recommended way to add additional data and information.
+We have documentation on creating and working with widgets available at [Widgets](https://developers.whmcs.com/advanced/widgets/).

 * menu.tpl - Controls the primary navigation dropdown menu bar.